payherepayments/developers/docs/webhooks.md

 ## Handling event types

-PayHere will send webhooks with an `event` key in the body, you can use this to determine the nature of the webhook and wether you need to act on it or not.
+Payhere will send webhooks with an `event` key in the body, you can use this to determine the nature of the webhook and wether you need to act on it or not.

 ```rb
 def create